Runnin' Utes Basketball Camps

-Tommy Connor is in his second year as a Utah assistant coach under Krystkowiak.
-It is his second stint with the Utes, following four years as an assistant coach under Rick Majerus from 1994-97.
+Tommy Connor is in his third year as a Utah assistant coach under head coach Larry Krystkowiak.
+It is his second stint with the Utes, following four years as an assistant coach under the late Rick Majerus from 1994-97.
 Connor, a former Utah player (1986-88, 1990), returns to his alma mater after a very successful 12-year stint as the head coach at Westminster College (NAIA).

 Connor was a four-year starter for the Runnin' Utes at point guard.
 After graduating with a B.S. in Exercise and Sport Science, he spent three years as a Graduate Assistant and another four years as an assistant coach at Utah under Majerus.
 During his time on the bench, Connor helped guide Utah to the NCAA Sweet Sixteen and Elite Eight as well as the NIT "Final Four", while capturing four Western Athletic Conference championships.